shivasr/neueda-url-shortener/README.md

 ### Create a short URL

-Once the solution is deployed using a REST API client such as postman create a URL mapping record by posting a JSON to the endpoint "/":
+Once the solution is deployed as previous step, using a REST API client, such as postman, create a URL mapping record by posting a JSON to the endpoint "/":

 ```http request